Wagers on sporting events have always attracted undesirables looking for a way to cheat and win.

 They subsequently dyed Bold Personality to more closely impersonate Fine Cotton, and upon realizing the absence of the white legs, conceived the foolhardy strategy of using white paint to apply the markings, and to further conceal the deception with white bandages when the white paint proved inadequate to the task.

 While not the origin of the expression, "Horse of a different colour," this was nonetheless perhaps the boldest attempt ever at making the Bard's line fit the occasion.

-Greed played a role in unravelling the plot.
+Greed played a role in unraveling the plot.
 Placing substantial bets via confederates at numerous venues, Haitana and Gillespie succeeded in gaining the notice of bookmakers who questioned the plummet in odds on Fine Cotton from 33-1 to 7/2.
 This phenomenal drop somehow managed to elude the attention of VRC and AJC stewards.